 - 1 teaspoon fine sea or table salt

-- 2 cups grated, packed zucchini (from about 10 ounces or 2 smallish zucchini)
+- 2 cups grated, packed zucchini, not wrung out (from about 10 ounces or 2 smallish zucchini)

 - 3 cups (390 grams) all-purpose flour